forsyde/forsyde-io/docs/usage/catalog.markdown

 The last part is quite important, as any LibForSyDe-based tool consuming on-disk files might reject a model that is not consistent with the trait hierarchy presented here.

+Don't be overwhelmed by the size of the LibForSyDe trait heirarchy.
+It would be suprising if it **wasn't** extensive, as it aims to cover specification aspects of applications, platforms, synthesis etc.
+Try to use this catalog as *a catalog*.
+Search for what you need in it and slowly increase your understanding via a by-demand basis.

 ## forsyde::io::lib::hierarchy::IForSyDeHierarchy

 ### forsyde::io::lib::hierarchy::behavior::moc::sdf::SDFChannel